niallr/dk61/README.md

 ## Firmware: Part 2

-Still wanting additional control over this keyboard, internet searches led me to a custom firmware project called [QMK](https://qmk.fm/).
+Still wanting additional control over this keyboard and attempting to fix the bottom right key issues, internet searches led me to a custom firmware project called [QMK](https://qmk.fm/).
 I was then led to the flavour that was relevant to my keyboard's MCU - [SonixQMK](https://github.com/SonixQMK/qmk_firmware).

 The MCU for the keyboard is a HFD chip.
 HFD and EVision chips are common rebrands of SONiX SN32-based chips.